‘The Big Bang Theory’ Season 11 Spoilers: Sheldon Has An Epiphany Before His Wedding To Amy In Season Finale

 Kaley Cuoco (Penny), on the other hand, tells EW that the girls’ bachelorette party ends on a cute note.
 The party, however, does not go as they had planned.

-Amy and Sheldon’s bachelor and bachelorette parties will feature in Episode 20 of The Big Bang Theory Season 11.
+Amy’s bachelorette and Sheldon’s bachelor parties will feature in Episode 20 of The Big Bang Theory Season 11.
 The synopsis released for Episode 20, titled “The Reclusive Potential,” reveals that a brilliant but reclusive scientist, played by guest-star Peter MacNicol, invites Sheldon to his cabin, which is in the woods.
-He does not go alone as Leonard (Johnny Galecki), Howard (Simon Helberg) and Raj join him on the trip.
+He does not go alone as Leonard (Johnny Galecki), Howard (Simon Helberg), and Raj join him on the trip.
 For the bachelorette party, Penny and Bernadette (Melissa Rauch) will have to rework on their original party plan as Amy finds it tame, according to the synopsis.
-Amy and Sheldon’s bachelor and bachelorette party night episode airs on Thursday, April 12.
+The party night episode airs on Thursday, April 12.

 Here is the synopsis for The Big Bang Theory Season 11 Episode 20, titled “The Reclusive Potential.”

 In Episode 17, titled “The Athenaeum Allocation,” Amy and Sheldon finally decided on a wedding date.
 They are getting married on May 12.
 Along with the familiar faces, Sheldon’s brother will be part of the wedding as well.
 Earlier this week at PaleyFest, the show’s executive producers revealed that Jerry O’Connell had been cast to play Sheldon’s older brother, George.
 Laurie Metcalf will be reprising her role of Sheldon’s mother, Mary Cooper, in the finale.
-The Big Bang Theory creator Chuck Lorre said that Mary would be the one to walk Sheldon down the aisle, according to EW.
+The Big Bang Theory creator Chuck Lorre said that Mary will be the one to walk Sheldon down the aisle, according to EW.

 When Penny gets the opportunity to host @BillGates at work, Leonard, Raj, and Howard do everything in their power to meet him.
 Don't miss an all-new episode of The #BigBangTheory next Thursday at 8/7c! pic.twitter.com/auvqI4jh5H